Medically assisted reproduction

 Medically assisted reproduction program

-Over the past year, there have been increased delays in obtaining in vitro (IVF) treatments, particularly because of the COVID-19 pandemic.
+Over the past year, there have been increased delays in obtaining in vitro (IVF) treatments.
 Consequently, some women lost their eligibility for services insured by the Régie de l’assurance maladie du Québec (RAMQ) due to their age.

 Therefore, a temporary reimbursement program has been established to reimburse the expenses incurred by the affected women and their families.
-It will be effective on June 1, 2022.
+It is effective since June 1, 2022.

 The medically assisted reproduction program is available since November 15, 2021.